 So the heater choice will be determined by your aquarium inhabitants.
 Make sure that all of your fish can live comfortably at the same temperature or at least can tolerate the same temperature range.

-Then get a heater which is capable of maintaining the required water temperature.
-For a tank this size about 150-250W will be fine.
+Then get a heater that is capable of maintaining the required water temperature.
+For a tank, this size about 150-250W will be fine.

 Although they are not absolutely required, aquarium stands are a nice addition to any setup.
 It will add additional stability to the tank, avoid scratches on furniture and can also help to keep the aquarium warm.